Jump to content

 Sponsored by Life Sciences Hub Wales

-In this category, we’re looking for teams or groups of workers who support unpaid carers, which could involve:
+This category celebrates teams or groups of workers who support unpaid carers.

 Categories for individual care workers

-In each category, our judges will be looking for exceptional care workers who go above and beyond the usual day-to-day requirements of their role and who help people achieve what really matters to them.
+In each category, our judges were looking for exceptional care workers who go above and beyond the usual day-to-day requirements of their role and who help people achieve what really matters to them.

 Effective leadership award